moonroomcash/moonroomcash/README.md

 ```

 Currently only Linux is officially supported.

-Windows version will be available on https://github.com/lubhub612/moonroomcash-win
+Windows version is available on https://github.com/lubhub612/moonroomcash-win

 user guide for moonroomcash available in [doc/user-guide/user-guide.md](doc/user-guide/user-guide.md).